-If you are trying to stick to your plan to eat healthier foods, but still want to enjoy something sweet with a cup of tea or coffee or don’t want to miss out on celebrating Valentine’s Day in sweet style, I have an answer…
+If you are trying to stick to your plan to eat healthier foods, but still want to enjoy something sweet with a cup of tea or coffee or don’t want to miss out on enjoying a sweet treat, I have an answer…

 … a cookie without butter or oil that is delicious.
 How about with no sugar or flour either?